|Category:||Permissions and roles|

 Does this sound like a possible solution?
 I'm currently holding back a major migration to Redmine because spammer sign-up would be a major problem.
 Everything else in Redmine 2 is really really excellent - great feature set.

-#1 Updated by Jean-Claude Wippler about 9 years ago
+#1 Updated by Jean-Claude Wippler over 9 years ago

 Here is another option which might be extremely effective for sign-up filtering: <http://www.stopforumspam.com/search>